egstitt/rest-api/README.md

-# spring-boot-api
+# ride-recorder-api

-RESTful API built using Spring Boot
+RESTful API for ride recorder built using Spring Boot